-The North Carolina Community College system admits students who are either high school graduates (as documented by an official HS transcript or equivalency) showing end-of-term graduation date or who are at least 18 years of age.
+The North Carolina Community College system admits students who are either high school graduates (as documented by an official high school transcript or equivalency) showing end-of-term graduation date or who are at least 18 years of age.

 CVCC considers the published date of the school system’s end-of-fall or end-of-spring term as a student’s graduation date.
-There is no need for a student to request an earlier graduation date for the final HS transcript.
+There is no need for a student to request an earlier graduation date for the final high school transcript.

 Seniors taking college courses through Career and College Promise (CCP) may want to consider not graduating at the end of the fall term despite eligibility to do so.
 These seniors are eligible to continue enrollment in CCP courses (either online or at the CVCC campus) TUITION FREE – a tuition savings of at least $1,200 for 15 credit hours.